idealo/imagededup/README.md

 ```

 #### Feature generation for a single image
-To generate encodings for a single image, the general api is:
+To generate encodings for a single image *encode_image* function can be used.
+The general api for
+using *encode_image* is:
 ```python
 from imagededup.methods import <method-name>
 method_object = <method-name>()